- This event has passed.

 - Certified Floodplain Managers will receive 10 continuing education credits from the N.C.
 Association of Floodplain Managers for participation on both days

 - Landscape Architects will receive 10 continuing education credits from the N.C.
-Board of Landscape Architects for participation on both days (pending approval)
+Board of Landscape Architects for participation on both days (approved, course number 13618)

 - Engineers will be given a certificate of participation to file for 11.5 PDHs for participation on both days